Ada-Developers-Academy/core/intro-to-functions/invoking-functions.md

 1. find the line of code that calls this function
 1. adjust how we call the function, with the proper number of arguments passed in

-## Functions Return a Value Back to the Code that Invoked It
+## Functions Return a Value Back to the Code that Invoked Them

 Functions **_give back_** one value to the code that invoked the function.
 Often times, this value is the value that fulfills the function's responsibility.